nopnop2002/esp-idf-fm-radio/README.md

 __But it may not work with other GPIOs.__

 (*2)
-The marking is +5V, but it works at 3.3V.
+The PCB marking is +5V, but it works at 3.3V.

 # How to use